Panji tales: Characters and names

-Chandra Kirana
+Dewi Anggraeni

-The tale of Chandra Kirana (sometimes called the tales of Dewi Anggraeni) is a tragic love story, the prequel to the main Panji story.
-The story begins with the arranged marriage of Prince Panji Asmoro Bangun to Princess Chandra Kirana from the twin neighboring kingdoms of Kediri and Janggala.
+The tale of Dewi Anggraeni is a tragic love story, the prequel to the main Panji story.
+The story begins with the arranged marriage of Prince Panji Asmoro Bangun to Princess Candra Kirana from the twin neighboring kingdoms of Kediri and Janggala.
 The dynastic marriage was meant as a means of a peace agreement to reunite the two warring factions of the once great kingdom under one dynasty again.
 During his youth, the prince of Jenggala loved to travel the country, visit ashrams and hermitages and learn from various wise Brahmins and rishis across the kingdom.
 During his stay in one of the remote hermitages, the prince fell in love with a beautiful commoner girl, Dewi Anggraeni.
 The prince married Anggraeni and took her home to the palace in the capital city of Jenggala.
-The marriage of a prince with the commoner girl caused an uproar in the royal courts of both Jenggala and Kediri.
+The marriage of a prince to a commoner girl caused an uproar in the royal courts of both Jenggala and Kediri.
 The angered Kediri envoys pushed the royalty of Jenggala to keep their promise of the arranged dynastic marriage, and they threatened to wage war if the marriage to Dewi Anggraeni was not annulled.
 However, the love-struck Prince did not want to fulfill his royal duty and refused to marry Kirana.
-To avoid war, the elders of royal house plotted the assassination of Dewi Anggraeni.
+To avoid war, the elders of the royal house plotted the assassination of Dewi Anggraeni.

-Panji and Anggraeni were separated and tricked by being told to meet each other in different places.
-Actually Anggraeni was led by the royal troops deep into a forest to be murdered.
-After she learned that their action was meant to avoid war and bloodshed between two kingdoms, the poor girl willingly sacrificed herself and gave up her life.
+Panji and Anggraeni were separated and tricked by being told to meet in different places.
+Anggraeni was led by the royal troops deep into a forest to be murdered.
+After she learned that their action was meant to avoid war and bloodshed between two kingdoms, she willingly sacrificed herself and gave up her life.
 After Panji learned about the death of Anggraeni, the prince went amok, fell unconscious, and finally lost his mind.
-The insane prince suffered from amnesia and wreaked havoc across both kingdoms, attacking villages authorities, lords, and bandits alike.
-Meanwhile, in Kediri Princess Kirana has learned about fate of her future husband, and has decided to go out from the palace to find and help him.
+The insane prince suffered from amnesia and wreaked havoc across both kingdoms, attacking villages, authorities, lords, and bandits alike.
+Meanwhile, in Kediri, Princess Kirana has learned about the fate of her future husband and has decided to go out from the palace to find and help him.
 Princess Kirana, disguised as a man, is later involved in a battle with Panji and finally manages to cure the Prince from insanity.
-Surprisingly Princess Kirana looks exactly like the late Anggraeni, as actually they both were incarnated from the same spirit, that of Kamaratih, the goddess of love.
-Panji and Kirana are then united in marriage and live happily ever after.
+Surprisingly, Princess Kirana looked exactly like the late Anggraeni, as actually they both were incarnated from the same spirit, Kamaratih, the goddess of love.
+Panji and Kirana were then united in marriage and lived happily ever after.